bitovi/documentcss/pages/guides/publish.md

 ### GitHub Pages

-If your project is using [GitHub Pages](https://pages.github.com/), the publised version will automatically update whenever you push changes to the gh-pages branch.
+If your project is using [GitHub Pages](https://pages.github.com/), the published version will automatically update whenever you push changes to the gh-pages branch.
 It is important to note that you ***must run the documentjs command to build the site locally, then push the generated files to GitHub***.

 ### Advanced Setup